 Posted: April 28th, 2015 | Filed under: Front, Research, Working Papers | Tags: Entrepreneurship, Human capital, Prior experiences, Spinoffs, Strategy, Wages | Comments Off on Whom do new firms hire?

 Michael S. Dahl and Steven Klepper

 This paper was first drafted during my visit at Carnegie Mellon University in the Winter and Spring of 2007.
 For the following year, Steve and I continuously revised the paper, but never got to submit it to a journal together.
 When Steve passed away, I updated the paper with new data and analysis, while keeping the paper in the spirit of the theory and ideas that we developed back in 2007.
 In this process, I received valuable feedback from Peter Thompson, Olav Sorenson, and Guido Buenstorf.

 Two versions of this paper now exists:

 - The last joint version (September 2008), which is available on SSRN.

-The new version will come out in a special issue to be published in the honor of Steve’s work and strong influence on our field.
+The new version is out in a special issue to be published in the honor of Steve’s work and strong influence on our field.